rbuckton/reflect-metadata/README.md

-Prototype for an ES7 Reflection API for Decorator Metadata
+Proposal to add Decorators to ES7, along with a prototype for an ES7 Reflection API for Decorator Metadata

 # <a name="1"/>1 Motivating examples